 A two-day course is 5,500 Baht ( £100/ €125).

 HIGH THAI TIMES

 Dry-Land fun in Koh Tao

-Koh Tao is relatively small, but some places are hard to reach on foot.
+Koh Tao is only about 21km² but some places are hard to reach on foot.
 Hire a quad bike if you want to explore the rugged interior.

 The island is a bouldering mecca.
 Tackle the best and most unspoiled sites under the guidance of the experienced instructors.

 Get pumped with perfect views on top of the water when wakeboarding, the newest addition to the action sports Koh Tao has on offer.